apache/submarine/website/docs/api/environment.md

       "kernelSpec" : {
         "name" : "team_default_python_3.7_updated",
         "channels" : ["defaults"],
-        "dependencies" :
+        "condaDependencies" :
           ["_ipyw_jlab_nb_ext_conf=0.1.0=py37_0",
-          "alabaster=0.7.12=py37_0"]
+          "alabaster=0.7.12=py37_0"],
+        "pipDependencies" :
+          []
       }
     }
   }
 }
 ```
-> dockerImage, "name" (of kernelSpec), "channels", "dependencies" etc can be updated using this API.
+> dockerImage, "name" (of kernelSpec), "channels", "condaDependencies", "pipDependencies" etc can be updated using this API.
 "name" of EnvironmentSpec is not supported.

 ### Delete environment